mraigosa/Austin_311_analysis/README.md

   <img src="https://github.com/mraigosa/Group_5_Project/blob/master/images/Household_Inocme_vs_Department.png?raw=true "Household Income vs Department/Type" width="500"/>
 </p>

+ As a lifelong resident of Austin potential bias in analyzing and making conclusions on the data was high.
+The lower three selected zip codes' median household income follow the expected pattern with lower incomes in the east and increasing to the west.
+In fact, the three zip codes 78702, 78701 and 78703 abut each other east to west in the central core of the city.
+The higher density of these centrally located zip codes was the basis their selection based on calls per capita.
+Zip code 78739 was the highest median household income zip code selected and it mostly comprised of the Circle C neighborhood in southwest Asutin.
+Approximately 50% of the calls for the most affluent of the selected zip codes are to the resource recovery department which infers that regardless of income, everybody wants their trash picked up.

 ### The data sets we used are:
 - City of Austin, austin_311_service_requests.csv
 - The Travis county zip codes from the US Census Bureau.